parcelLab/parcelLab-js-plugin/Readme.md

 These are the available options:
 - styles : Boolean (`false` will disable the default css for custom styling)
 - customStyles : Object (see below)
-- rerouteButton : 'left' | 'right' - default is 'right' (defines where to render the reroute button if possible)
 - show_searchForm :  Boolean (activates a search form, which will be rendered if tracking was not found or no trackingNo/orderNo was given, needs userId)
 - show_zipCodeInput : Boolean (activates the zip code field for the search form)
 - userId : String (alternative way to pass userId - instead of in url)